BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerWonPotCommand.md

       "description": "The Id of the pot that was won by the player", "type": "int"
     },
-    "Shared": {
+    "TotalPlayerMoney": {
-      "description": "The amount of money that was won by the player (Could be a fraction of the pot if there was a split.", "type": "int"
+      "description": "The total amount of money in the pockets of the player after winning this money", "type": "int"
     },
     "TotalPotAmount": {
       "description": "The amount of money that was in the pot.
-Bigger than \"Shared\" if the pot was splitted.", "type": "int"
+Bigger than \"WonAmount\" if the pot was splitted.", "type": "int"
     },
     "WinningCards": {